jay-chalkstep/cardmock/documentation/APPROVAL_SYSTEM.md

 ---

-Generated as part of Aiproval's user-level approval system implementation.
+Generated as part of CardMock's user-level approval system implementation.